Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

 - Running any command with a >>filename.txt will add output of run command to a file for review, this is usfull to continue to add info to the same log file as a previous run

 ## **Batch/CMD Commands**
-- Use this to Add a Azure AD user directly to a local system group, Specifically for Azure Joined Devices
+- Use this to Add a Azure AD user directly to a local system group, Specifically for Azure Joined Devices.
    - Net localgroup Administrators /add "AzureAD\FULL EMAIL ADDRESS"
-- Add User account to Windows with group and password
+- Add User account to Windows with group and password and add them to Administrators group
-   - net user USERNAME PASSWORD /add && net localgroup administrators USERNAME /add && net user
+   - net user [USERNAME] [PASSWORD] /add && net localgroup administrators [USERNAME] /add && net user
 - List User UUIDs
    - WMIC useraccount get name,sid
 - Change System Name